ABOUT Geared Life

 They are an extension of our frail bodies, giving us the physical power, beauty and emotional freedom we aspire

 within the bounderies of the technology we, ourselves, create and control."

 Questions & Answers:

-What makes a luxury hotel specialist launch a car magazine?
+What makes a luxury hotel specialist launch an automotive magazine?

 Everyone has varied interests.
 Whilst I spent most of my work life working with luxury travel, I have always loved cars and they have always been part of every travel experience.
 I feel that both cars and hotels have a similar culture, they are a reflection of the period they are built, they are the result of passion, they live beyond our lifetime.
 We can choose cars as we choose hotels, depending on how we feel, where we are going to, who we are with.

 How do you feel the automotive industry will see Geared Life Magazine?

 Unusual.
 Considering there are not that many females working in the industry and that we aim to do a lot of editorial showcasing their work, some will love, some will not care.
 Our focus is to please a specific niche of readers we understand well, they will appreciate the concept.

 In terms of editorial and marketing, what are you looking forward to the most?